 Why only men?

-Men tend to have lower levels of certain antibodies in their blood, which can help prevent reactions in patients who receive a transfusion.
+Men tend to have lower levels of antibodies in their blood than women, which helps prevent reactions in patients who receive a transfusion.
 Blood from men in the Brothers in Arms initiative can be received by almost any patient, which is critical in emergency situations when there is no time to test a patient’s blood type.

 What are the advantages of this program?